For more information about National Park Service air resources, please visit http://www.nature.nps.gov/air/.

 The standard NPS monitoring station measures ozone using a UV-absorption analyzer, a transfer standard, a weather station including wind speed, wind direction, temperature at two heights, solar radiation, relative humidity, and a wetness sensor.
 Additionally a stacked filter-pack measures sulfate, sulfur dioxide, nitrate, ammonium, and nitric acid, and at some sites a sulfur dioxide.
 Park staff operate the stations and a contractor maintains and calibrates the network equipment.
 Data are transmitted nightly, validated, and archived.
 Hourly data files are transferred to the EPA Air Quality Systems database and are available on the web.

-- Quality Assurance Plan (pdf, 800 KB) for the NPS gaseous pollutant monitoring network.
+- Quality Assurance Plan (pdf, 1.2 MB) for the NPS gaseous pollutant monitoring network.

 - Quality Management Plan (pdf, 300 KB) for the NPS gaseous pollutant monitoring network.